• Skip to Content

 • Faculty

-Degree: B.A., Classics
+Degree: B.A., Anthropology

-Department of Classics, Philosophy, and Religion
+Department of Cultural and Philosophical Inquiry

 Student Learning Outcomes